Twilight Classes

 - flexibility to undertake part time employment

-Students can study one, two or three Stage 2 twilight classes at Thebarton Senior College as part of a full-time enrolment, or combine with subjects at another school.
+Students can study Stage 2 twilight classes at Thebarton Senior College as part of a full-time enrolment, or combined with subjects at another school.

 If you require any further information, please contact the college.